wavefrontHQ/docs/pages/doc/users_account_managing.md

 ## Enable or Disable Super Admin Mode

-If you have Super Admin access to the Wavefront instance, you can temporary enable Super Admin mode and perform Super Admin tasks.
+If you have Super Admin access to the Wavefront instance, you can temporarily enable Super Admin mode and perform Super Admin tasks.

 {% include note.html content="To avoid accidents, after performing your current Super Admin tasks, it's a best practice to disable the Super Admin mode." %}